chrisburnell/chrisburnell.com/src/pages/cv.md

 0. **[Squiz](https://squiz.net)**

-    *Front-End Web Developer / UI Developer*
+    *Front End Web Developer / UI Developer*

     *April 2012 – April 2014*<br><br>

     This was my first job in the industry and was extremely invigourating to learn the ins-and-outs of professional web development.
 My main tasks were in delivering cut-ups and building solutions in *Squiz Matrix*; although, halfway into my time I switched roles and my focus became solely on cut-ups and advocating for best practices.

-    - worked on establishing a standard by which front-end code was written by the London team and helped educate and mentor designers and developers on collaborating on standards
+    - worked on establishing a standard by which front end code was written by the London team and helped educate and mentor designers and developers on collaborating on standards
     - organised and ran “Implementor Scrum”, a weekly meeting for developers to have fun and build something unrelated to work and for fun, but using skills that we could hone and apply to our work<br><br>

 ## Notable Projects & Articles